 Amazon Simple Storage Service (S3) Replication is an elastic, fully managed, low cost feature that replicates objects between buckets.
 S3 Replication offers the most flexibility and functionality in cloud storage, giving you the controls you need to meet your data sovereignty and other business needs.

-With Amazon S3 Replication, you can configure Amazon S3 to automatically replicate S3 objects across different AWS Regions by using Amazon S3 Cross-Region Replication (CRR) or between buckets in the same AWS Region by using Amazon S3 Same-Region Replication (SRR).
+With Amazon S3 Replication, you can configure Amazon S3 to automatically replicate S3 objects across different AWS Regions by using S3 Cross-Region Replication (CRR) or between buckets in the same AWS Region by using S3 Same-Region Replication (SRR).
 S3 Replication offers the flexibility of replicating to multiple destination buckets in the same, or different AWS Regions.
-S3 Replication supports two-way replication between two or more buckets in the same, or different AWS Regions.
+S3 Replication supports two-way replication between two or more buckets in the same or different AWS Regions.
+While live replication like CRR and SRR automatically replicates newly uploaded objects as they are written to your bucket, S3 Batch Replication allows you to replicate existing objects.
+You can use S3 Batch Replication to backfill a newly created bucket with existing objects, retry objects that were previously unable to replicate, migrate data across accounts, or add new buckets to your data lake.
 Customers needing a predictable replication time backed by a Service Level Agreement (SLA) can use Replication Time Control (RTC) to replicate objects in less than 15 minutes.

 When to use S3 Replication

 Data redundancy – If you need to maintain multiple copies of your data in the same, or different AWS Regions, with different encryption types, or across different accounts.
 S3 Replication powers your global content distribution needs, compliant storage needs, and data sharing across accounts.